shukriadams/tetrifact/README.md

             ports:
             - "49022:5000"

-Note that Docker for Windows now supports Linux containers, so you can this container on Windows hosts too.
+Note that Docker for Windows now supports Linux containers, so you can run this container on Windows hosts too.

 ## What it isn't

-Tetrifact is intended for use in your in-house CI build chain, and replaces the awful practice of storing builds in static folders on file servers.
-Tetrifact is not a super bullet-proof file-database-engine-thinger that adheres to ACID principles - it's written to be robust and fault-tolerant, in a real-life game studio with multiple daily builds, but you should still probably not use it to store absolutely irreplacable files.
+Tetrifact is use-at-your-own risk open source software.
+It is intended for use in your in-house CI build chain, and replaces the awful practice of storing builds on SMB file servers.
+Tetrifact is not a version control system or super bullet-proof file-database-engine-thinger that adheres to ACID principles.
+It's written to be robust and fault-tolerant in a real-life game studio with multiple daily builds, but you should still probably not use it for absolutely irreplacable files such as release-to-manufacture builds.

 ## Using